drluckysibanda/drluckysibanda.github.io/_pages/about.md

 ---
 permalink: /
-title: "Doctoral student in Management (UWC, RSA)"
+title: "PhD in Management student (UWC, RSA)"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a second-year doctoral student in Management at the University of the Western Cape in South Africa.
+I am a second-year doctoral student at the University of the Western Cape in South Africa.
 My topic investigates _"**the socioeconomic imperatives of academic achievement and student retention at higher education institutions**"_.

 Qualifications
 ======